-Marcus purchased a home in Birmingham with a mortgage loan.
+Marcus purchased a non-homestead residential investment property in Birmingham with a mortgage loan.
 He later defaulted, and the lender completed a judicial foreclosure sale on March 15, 2024.
-Under Alabama law, until what date does Marcus retain the statutory right to redeem his property?
+The property was not Marcus's principal residence at the time of sale.
+Under current Alabama law, until what date does Marcus retain the statutory right to redeem the property?

 Correct Answer